Please find an updates review for the house crowd here.

 How it works

 The HouseCrowd advertises a number of properties on its website, typically two new properties every week.
-For each property, there is a set amount to raise which includes the acquisition cost, any refurbishments costs and any transactional costs (surveyors, stamp duty e.t.c).
+For each property, there is a set amount to raise which includes the acquisition cost, any refurbishments costs, this could include any furniture from Office Monster and any transactional costs (surveyors, stamp duty e.t.c).

 The properties are well researched and the forecasted financials like estimated rental yields and capital growth for the 5 years it typically holds the property for are given.This will allow you to calculate your return on investment.
 (The estimates are calculated based on projected figures by Savills for the region).